 Writing short is hard.
 I can help.

-I work with researchers as they articulate their goals to an audience of their peers.
-Your research is important: if you want it to be read, understood, cited, and acted upon, you should work with an editor.
+I work with artists and researchers as they articulate their goals to an audience of their peers.
+Your work is important: if you want it to be read, understood, cited, and acted upon, you should work with an editor.

-With a PhD in English Literature, experience reviewing arts & culture grants for the Vancouver Foundation, and success in editing ~$3M of research funding proposals, I specialize in editing academic work in the health sciences, social sciences, and humanities.
+With a PhD in English Literature, experience reviewing arts & culture grants for the Vancouver Foundation, and success in editing ~$3M of research funding proposals, I specialize in editing artists’ funding applications and academic work in the health sciences, social sciences, and humanities.
 I also write a monthly column for UniversityAffairs.ca called “Ask Dr. Editor.”

-My expertise is in proofreading and editing research article manuscripts, drawing on the principles of plain language and design.
+My expertise is in proofreading and editing grant applications and research article manuscripts, drawing on the principles of plain language and design.
 I also:

 - advise on teaching dossiers and statements of teaching philosophy;